-Relevant Section under ARIPA, 2017 Steps in the Process Responsibility the Republic.
-Thereafter, Deputy Commissioner acquires the land.
-(Landowners can obtain such deposited money at any time, having appealed to the Deputy Commissioner, and providing evidence in support of his/her claim.
-Section 12 When the property acquired contains, standing crops cultivated by bargadar the apportion of compensation due to him will be determined by the Deputy Commissioner and will be paid to the bargadar in cash.
-Deputy Commissioner
+Relevant Section under ARIPA, 2017 Steps in the Process Responsibility providing evidence in support of his/her claim.
+Section 12 When the property acquired contains, standing crops cultivated by bargadar the apportion of compensation due to

 2. The Electricity Act, 2018